-Although Canadian ED nurses use the CEDIS and CTAS to collect significant patient data on a daily basis, their understanding of the purposes and implications of these data is largely unknown.
+Although ED Canadian nurses use the CEDIS and CTAS to collect significant patient data on a daily basis, their understanding of the purposes and implications of these data is largely unknown.
 To date there is a surprising paucity of nurse representation in ED informatics research, quality improvement, or professional advocacy.
 For example, nurses perform nearly all triage and collect 20 to 50% of the required CEDIS data fields, yet only 5% of these fields are dedicated to capturing the work nurses do (CIHI, 2018a; CIHI, 2018b).
-Despite being a large group of care providers and users of ED datasets (Canadian Nurses Association, 2019a; 2019b), nurses have limited representation in initiatives aimed at enhancing ED information systems, such as the CEDIS National Working Group (NWG) (Canadian Association of Emergency Physicians [CAEP], n.d.).
-Initially, this initiative was intended as a joint project between CAEP and the National Emergency Nurses Association (NENA) (Innes et al., 2001).
-Nonetheless, ED nurses represent less than 13% of the CEDIS NWG membership, with a majority of physicians steering this group (CAEP, n.d.).
+Despite being a large group of care providers and users of ED datasets (Canadian Nurses Association, 2019a; 2019b), nurses have limited representation in initiatives aimed at enhancing ED information systems, such as the CEDIS National Working Group (NWG) (Canadian Association of Emergency Physicians (CAEP), n.d).
+Initially, this initiative was intended as a joint project between the Canadian Association of Emergency Physicians (CAEP) and the National Emergency Nurses Association (NENA) (Innes, Murray, & Grafstein, 2001).
+Nonetheless, ED nurses represent less than 13% of the CEDIS NWG membership, with a majority of physicians steering this group (CAEP, n.d).
 Additionally, ED nurses have limited participation in ED informatics research in Canada and are under-represented within research and steering committees charged with setting direction on the ICT use in EDs, despite being primary users of these technologies.
-For example, when the author list of a large review was assessed, nurses constituted only 15% of CTAS researchers, with only one study of CTAS having had a nurse as the principal investigator (Hinson et al., 2018).
+For example, when the author list of a large review was assessed nurses constituted only 15% of CTAS researchers, with only one study of CTAS having had a nurse as the principal investigator (Hinson et al., 2018).